kempsterrrr/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 15: February 12th, 2017

+**Today's Progress**: A lot of JavaScript learning on Treehouse and some messing around on my React portfolio

+**Thoughts:** trying to develop without paying full attention is furstrating

 ### Day 14: February 11th, 2017

 **Today's Progress**: Missed yesterday out with work, clocked up 3 hours this morning working on React portfolio though - nailed the mobile first navigation and started on the header Section